codycodes/terraform-azuread-ms365-hass/README.md

 az account show --query tenantId -o tsv
 ```

-Create a new file and add the following to it (updating selected_service if needed):
+Create a new file in the same directory and add the following to it (updating `selected_service` if needed):

 ```hcl
 tenant_id        = "tenant-id-from-az-command"